lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 ## "Class"

-At this point, you might be wondering: "*Why* does one object need to link to another object?"
-What's the real benefit?
+At this point, you might be wondering: "__*Why* does one object need to link to another object?__" What's the real benefit?
 That is a very appropriate question to ask, but we must first understand what `[[Prototype]]` is **not** before we can fully understand and appreciate what it *is* and how it's useful.

 As we explained in Chapter 4, in JavaScript, there are no abstract patterns/blueprints for objects called "classes" as there are in class-oriented languages.
 JavaScript **just** has objects.